Faliero Masi, and now his son Alberto, are an intrinsic part of the Italian romance with racing bicycles.

 In the worldwide bike boom of the 1970's, Masi's creations like the elegant Gran Criterium, became famous around the globe.

-At that time Faliero Masi sold the rights to his name to an American company, who made Masi bikes under his tutelage in Southern California until he returned to Milan in the 1980s after a dispute with the American investors.
+At that time Faliero Masi sold the rights to his name to an American company, who made Masi bikes under his tutelage in Southern California until he returned to Milan in 1974 after a dispute with the American investors.

 Alberto continued to build Masi bikes under the same velodrome during this whole period.